 To be eligible for consideration, a student must:

-- Be able to demonstrate a financial need with supporting documentation (when requested)
+- Be able to demonstrate financial need with supporting documents.

-- Establish that other possible resources have been considered and are either unavailable or sufficient
+- Establish that other possible resources have been considered and are either unavailable of insufficient.

-- In rare circumstances, the aforementioned eligibility guidelines can be waived upon the recommendation of the Dean of Students or their designee
+- In rare circumstances, the aforementioned eligibility guidelines can be waived upon the recommendation of the Dean of Student or their designee.